-33. In exceptional circumstances, a student may apply through the supervisor or school postgraduate director to the College for an extension and it may be authorised by the College if there is good reason.
-See Authorised Interruption of Study or Extension to Study - postgraduate research: www.ed.ac.uk/files/atoms/files/pgrinterruption.pdf
+34. In exceptional circumstances, a student may apply through the supervisor or School postgraduate director to the College for an extension and it may be authorised by the College if there is good reason.
+Colleges may authorise individual extensions of up to 12 months.
+The total maximum period of permitted extensions is 24 months.